 Prices for Cuban transportation vary greatly.
 You see yellow taxis at airports, upscale hotels and in the streets of big cities.
 They are government operated, generally cater to tourists, charge in CUCs and are the most expensive alternative.
 Avoid these whenever possible.

-Cocotaxis are little “tuk-tuk” like vehicles with a domed yellow top in the shape of a coconut, hence the name.
+Cocotaxis are little “tuk-tuk” like vehicles (motorized bicycles with a top) with a domed yellow top in the shape of a coconut, hence the name.
 These are almost exclusively used by tourists, are for inter-city transport and are only slightly less expensive than the yellow taxis.

 Bicitaxis are what they sound like; a cross between a bicycle and a taxi.
 These are found all over Cuba and used to travel within the city limits.
 Prices are just a couple of CUCs and are negotiable.